DevPacoLuna/Interurban-Challenge/README.md

 ```
 I modified this code to save the credentials in .env and installed the necessary libraries to continue.

-I had some trouble with the next endpoint because it needed the OpenWeatherMap basic subscription API, but with the help of AI, I was able to use the "forecast" endpoint instead of "forecast/daily".
+I had some trouble with the next endpoint because it needed the OpenWeatherMap basic subscription API, but with the help of AI, I was able to use the `forecast` endpoint instead of `forecast/daily`.

 Prompt:
 `create an endpoint which i can send a city name and it returns the next 7 days weather only date, temperature min and max, and weather condition.`